facelessuser/coloraide/docs/src/markdown/color.md

 ColorMatch(color=color(srgb 1 0 0 / 1), start=0, end=3)
 ```

 By default it matches at the start of the buffer and returns a color if it finds one.
-If desired, you can do a
+If desired, we can do a
 `fullmatch` which requires the entire buffer match the color.

 ```pycon3